faye/faye-websocket-node/README.md

 Sets the callback to execute when the socket becomes closed.
 The `event` object has `code` and `reason` attributes.

+#### `driver.setHeader(name, value)`

+Sets a custom header to be sent as part of the handshake response, either from the server or from the client.
+Must be called before `start()`, since this is when the headers are serialized and sent.

 #### `driver.start()`

 Initiates the protocol by sending the handshake - either the response for a